LOOK BACK IN ANGER

 The fact that on Sundays he reads the “only two posh papers” which are scattered around the room also indicates his interest in the larger world, though he complains that the London-base book reviews are all round the same.
 The ironing board symbolizes Alison’s unfortunate status in the marriage and her domestic subordination of women in the 1950’s, though her parents are more middle-class than her husband’s.

-Plot-Account of the Play
+4. Explain the Plot-Account of the Play

 The play highlights the life of a character "Jimmy Porter", who in rage indeed looked back in anger at an insensitive world and time, at a generation who didn’t part icipate in World War II and disappointed in the world it created.It focuses on the life and marital struggles of an intelligent and educated but hostile young man of the working class social status who despite having a university education still remains within his social class as he believes he deserves bett er.
 Generally, his anger is as a result of his low status in life and the upper-middle-class life and their values.